proust01/wine-search-app-frontend/README.md

 ### `Auto-Complete Search Box`
 For task requirement, I completed auto-complete search.
 It starts when you try to input any word in input box and close once you click outside.
 It design to search both lotCode and Description together.

+### `Show More Button`
+For task requirement, I implemented Show more Button for long messages.
+If wine has More than 3 components to show, it creates show more button and it'll show 2 more contents evenry time you click.

 # Getting Started with Wine Search App (Frontend)

 ### `Clone or Download Repository`